o1-labs/proof-systems/book/src/specs/kimchi.md

 1. Pad the witness columns with Zero gates to make them the same length as the domain.
    Then, randomize the last `ZK_ROWS` of each columns.
 1. Setup the Fq-Sponge.
+1. Absorb the verifier index
+1. If recursion commitments are passed, absorb them
 1. Compute the negated public input polynomial as the polynomial that evaluates to $-p_i$ for the first `public_input_size` values of the domain, and $0$ for the rest.